Carolyn O'Neill was raised in Bendigo, Victoria and currently resides in Port Pirie, South Australia.

 Both modernism and the mid-century modernist aesthetic influence her work.
 One of her favourite past times is opportunity shopping.
 She is much like a bower bird filling her home with furnishings and objects thrifted and found.

-O'Neill's work is intuitive; painting her internal dialogue while seeking to push boundaries and create something raw and fresh.
-Each work is much like a stepping stone to the next as they are all interconnected.
+Her work is intuitive; painting her internal dialogue whilst seeking to push boundaries and delve beneath the surface.
+Each work is a stepping stone to the next; they are all interconnected.

 O'Neill's work has been shortlisted for several high profile South Australian prizes including the Gallery M Contemporary Art Prize, The Kennedy Prize and the Tatiara Art Prize.
 Her work can also be seen the Arts Collective Clair Valley.

 Paying homage to the early abstract expressionist painters such as De Kooning, Pollock, Motherwell and Kline is essential as their work initially inspired me in this direction.
 Amongst others they were the pioneers of this avant garde movement paving the way for artists such as myself and have become a continual influence in my work.

 Each piece begins with stream of conscious mark making which soon build up into layers.
 The oil paint glides onto the canvas when combined with medium.
 Both opacity and transparency weave through, interact and intersect.